Investment Office · · 24 min read

 The critical due diligence failure wasn't financial.
 It was strategic.
 They didn't adequately stress-test what would happen if the retail environment shifted dramatically.
 The model worked only if the business continued operating as it always had.

-Pattern That Emerges
+The Pattern That Emerges

-The successful deals share common elements: buying quality assets with strong underlying positions, adding genuine operational value, and maintaining flexibility to hold through volatility.
+Successful deals share common elements: buying quality assets with strong underlying positions, adding genuine operational value, and maintaining flexibility to hold through volatility.

 The failures typically involve some combination of overpayment, excessive leverage, and inability to adapt to changing conditions.
 The PE sponsors weren't stupid.
 They were optimistic in ways that proved expensive.

-When evaluating any deal, ask yourself honestly: what's the realistic downside scenario, and can the capital structure survive it?
+When evaluating any deal, ask honestly: what's the realistic downside scenario, and can the capital structure survive it?

 All of this presumes you can actually access deals.
 Which brings us to the practical question most people avoid: how do you build the relationships that generate real opportunities?